zoogie/unSAFE_MODE/README.md

 ## FAQ

 Q: Um, ... is this unsafe?<br>
 A: It's no more unsafe than any other full exploit chain in terms of user safety.
 The "unsafe" part is ribbing Nintendo for calling SAFE_MODE as such given, from their perspective, it's full of exploitable bugs (since they never backport fixes from NATIVE_FIRM).
-The name also refers to the exploit running "un"der SAFE_MODE firm, which is a unique (and nice) aspect of the version of safehax this exploit bootstraps.
+The name also refers to the exploit running un(der)SAFE_MODE firm, which is a unique (and nice) aspect of this version of safehax.

 Q: One of my shoulder buttons is hosed, what can I do?<br>
 A: Some people report that blowing hot humid air into the buttons temporarily allows them to work, but that's just gross and unsanitary (I'd totally do it, but I'm a weirdo).<br>